Law Enforcement Transfer Pathway

 The Minneapolis College Law Enforcement Transfer Pathway curriculum is designed to help prepare students to sit for the professional licensure exam for Minnesota.
 At this time, Minneapolis College is unable to make a determination if the Law Enforcement program meets the licensing requirement for any state or US protectorate besides Minnesota.
 You will want to contact the licensing board in which state you intend to pursue licensure for their requirements.

-If you have further questions about licensure for Law Enforcement, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management, and they will be happy to help you.
+If you have further questions about licensure for Law Enforcement, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 Employment of police and detectives is expected to grow 10 percent over the 2008–18, according to the Bureau of Labor Statistics.
 Job opportunities in most local police departments will be favorable for individuals who meet the psychological, personal and physical qualifications.
 In addition to openings from employment growth, many openings will be created by the need to replace workers who retire and those who leave local agencies for Federal jobs and private-sector security jobs.